Average Start a Food Truck Price in Medford

 Staffing Reality

-Hiring in Medford means navigating a balanced labor pool where you'll find competitive quotes if you shop around.
+Hiring in Medford means navigating a balanced labor pool where you'll find competitive pricing if you compare options.
 Labor costs are competitive — you can build a solid team at or below national benchmarks.
 But don't undercut too aggressively; low wages create turnover.
 Budget 25-35% of revenue for total labor costs.

 OR Tax & Regulatory Impact